 Step 3: Challenge the need for each entity.
 Is it essential?
 Does the purpose of the entity make sense?
 If not, target the entity for elimination or realignment.

-Step 4: Create a mock legal entity chart for the newly proposed optimized structure.
+Step 4: Create a mock legal entity chart for the newly proposed optimised structure.
 Does the new structure make sense?
 Is it aligned with the company’s business strategy?
 Should it be modified?
 What other options exist, such as changing an entity type rather than eliminating one?
 Can any additional entities be eliminated?

 Step 5: Finalize the list of entities targeted for elimination or realignment.
 Establish a budget, timeline and project plan that minimizes business disruption.
 Factor in any policy-related and/or procedural changes that must occur before and after the realignment.